What are Teradata roles?

 An example: You define one role per department in your company.
-If a user changes the department, you don’t have to remove every single right and assign all rights to the new department individually.
-You just change the role of the user.
+If a user changes the department, you don’t have to remove every right and assign all rights individually to the new department.
+You change the role of the user.

 Do roles also offer performance benefits?

-Definitely, because without the use of roles, all rights for each user must be stored in the DBC tables.
-The required rights are assigned to the role once, and then only one single assignment from user to role per user is needed.
+Because without the use of roles, all rights for each user must be stored in the DBC tables.
+The required rights are assigned to the role once, and only one single assignment is needed from the user to role per user.
 This results in less congestion on the DBC tables.

 What is the syntax for creating a role?

 How are rights assigned or revoked to a role?

 Can rolls be nested?